THIS WORLD LISTENS

 “Perhaps I have,” my captain said.
 “But, it’ll take me a while to fully unload it.”

-After securing a room at a hotel that looked like a miniature Gothic cathedral, Yellowbeard instructed Várion march me to a nearby cove.
+After securing a room at a hotel that looked like a miniature Gothic cathedral, Yellowbeard instructed Várion to take me to a nearby cove.
 He called it Legionnaire’s Cove, which gave hints to its history.
-Várion was silent at my left shoulder as we marched through a neighborhood that looked like someone had constructed a trailer park out of old boats.
+Várion was silent, and alone, at my left shoulder as we marched through a neighborhood that looked like someone had constructed a trailer park out of old boats.

 “What about the guy who does Prince?”